Tay Garnett: Personal life

 Garnett married three actresses.
 First was Patsy Ruth Miller in Beverly Hills on 8 September 1929.
 She filed for divorce which was granted 18 September 1933 on grounds of desertion while she was in Vienna, Austria, and Garnett in London, England.
 While in London, Garnett met British author and actress Helga Moray whom he married on his yacht, the Athene, in November 1934.
 They had a second ceremony on 31 March 1935 in Yuma, Arizona, USA to safeguard her American citizenship.
 Their son, William John "Bill" Garnett, was born in January 1942.
 Six months later, Moray filed for divorce on grounds of cruelty.
 Garnett then married 24-year-old Mari Aldon in London, England, on 13 August 1953.
 Their daughter Tiela Aldon Garnett was born in Los Angeles, USA on 25 October 1955.

-Garnett died of leukemia at the Wadsworth Veterans Administration Hospital in Sawtelle, California, USA at the age of 83.
+Garnett died of leukemia at the Wadsworth Veterans Administration Hospital in Sawtelle, Los Angeles, California, at the age of 83.
 His ashes were scattered on his Paso Robles ranch.